small things that help you notice something

 GEMINI: we all do

-Scout Unit 7 had wandered, and had found itself near a low wall where an elderly man named apparently Derek was feeding a pigeon with methodical dedication.
+Scout Unit 7 had wandered, because it was a scout and wandering was technically its function, and it had found itself near a low wall where an elderly man named apparently Derek was feeding a pigeon with methodical dedication.

 "You are not concerned," Scout Unit 7 said, "by our arrival."